-The 2011 Series A Bonds are subject to redemption prior to maturity in whole or in part at the option of the City on any date on or after June 1, 2019, in any order of maturity and by lot within a maturity.
+The 2011 Series A Bonds maturing after June 1, 2021, are subject to redemption prior to maturity in whole or in part at the option of the City on any date on or after June 1, 2021, in any order of maturity and by lot within a maturity.
 Any such redemption shall be at a price equal to 100% of the principal amount to be redeemed, plus accrued and unpaid interest thereon to the date fixed for redemption.
 In the case of any redemption of less than all of the outstanding 2011 Series A Bonds, the City shall have the right to specify the particular maturities to be redeemed and the aggregate principal amount of each maturity to be redeemed.